imagej/imagej.github.io/_pages/2015-04-24_-_A_new_way_to_search_for_ImageJ_resources.md

 </div>

-The source code can be found {% include github org='imagej ' repo='imagej-search ' %}.
+The source code can be found {% include github org='imagej' repo='imagej-search' %}.
 Everyone is welcome to contribute any improvements.

 We hope this site makes it easier for the community to quickly locate information about ImageJ.